Hamiltonian Monte Carlo for (Physics) Dummies: Hamiltonian Monte Carlo

 Given an initial condition $(x_0,p_0)$, the object will evolve according to the Hamiltonian dynamics \eqref{eq:gaussian_hamiltonian} conserving energy in its path.
 Since an analytical solution is available in \eqref{eq:gaussian_motion_eq}, we can draw the path of the object as time evolves, as a function of $x$ and $p$.
 In Figure~\ref{fig:time_trajectory}, the trajectory illustrates how the system evolves when initialized at $x_0 = 2$ and $p_0 = -2$.
 The particle begins its motion from this state and moves along a circular trajectory in the $(x,p)$ plane, conserving its total energy throughout.
 Because the total energy is preserved for a given initial condition, different starting values of $(x_0, p_0)$ correspond to distinct energy contours.
 In Figure \ref{fig:time_traj_diff_momentum}, we consider a second trajectory with the same starting position, $x_0$, but a different initial momentum, $p_0 = -1$.
 This can be thought of as putting an object at the same initial position but with a different initial momentum.
 In this case, the system evolves along a separate energy contour.

 \end{runnexample}

-We now present the ideal Hamiltonian Monte Carlo (HMC) algorithm, building upon the theoretical foundation of Hamiltonian dynamics established so far.
+We now present the ideal HMC algorithm, building upon the theoretical foundation of Hamiltonian dynamics established so far.
 The ideal HMC is essentially an MHGJ algorithm with a specific choice of auxiliary variable and involution.
 Here, the joint target density $\pi_{\text{Aug}}$ is defined as

 The Hamiltonian curves in the $(x,p)$ phase-space are the level curves of $H$, indicating points of equal value of the Hamiltonian; see the left plot of Figure~\ref{fig:time_traj_diff_momentum}.
 The ideal HMC sampler technically will sample from $\pi_{\text{Aug}}$, except the momentum samples are typically not saved.
 Notice here that by assumption, the marginal distribution of the momentum variable is $N(0, m)$, which is independent of the position.